-If you suspect academic misconduct on any graded work that a student submits, you may talk with the student about your concerns, but you are not required to do so.
-If you do speak with the student and continue to believe that cheating or plagiarism occurred, don't let the student dissuade you from reporting the incident to OSSJA.
-You may need to remind the student that reporting academic misconduct is one of your responsibilities under our Code of Academic Conduct.
-Whether to inform the student (either directly or via email) that you have referred him/her to OSSJA, is also up to you.
+If you suspect academic misconduct on any graded work that a student submits, you may talk with the student about your concerns before referring them to OSSJA but you are not required to do so.
+If you do speak with the student and continue to believe that cheating or plagiarism occurred, don't let the student dissuade you from reporting the incident.
+You may need to remind the student that instructors are required to report suspected academic misconduct.
+Whether to inform the student (either directly or via email) that you have referred them to OSSJA, is also up to you.

 Before You Submit a Report